irenepsmith/AWSTracker/BlogApp/Readme.md

 - The page that the detected text appears on
 - The location of the lines and words of text on the document page

-For example, the following image shows a PDF document.
+For example, the following image shows a PDF document that represents a health form.

 ![AWS Photo Analyzer](images/pdf.png)